 Hardiman’s History of Galway is considered the definitive history of Galway City and County for readers looking for a more detailed historical guide.

-Have we left out any interesting events in the history of Galway?
+Have we left out any exciting events in Galway’s history?
 Please let us know in the comments below!

 30 of the best places to get food in Galway | The 25 Best Pubs in Galway City | Things to do in Galway: the Ultimate Guide | A Seasonal Guide of Events in Galway

-On our site you will find plenty of articles about the history, mythos and culture of your favourite places in Ireland, as well as tourist guides for the Emerald aisle and rest of the World!
+On our site, you will find plenty of articles about the history, mythos, and culture of your favourite places in Ireland and tourist guides for the Emerald Isle and the rest of the World!